 - Al Douglas

-Spearhead Brewing Co., a local craft brewery, is generously donating all beer and proceeds from beer sales to the United Way.
-Other beer vendors include:
+Spearhead Brewing Co.and Kingston Brewing Company, local craft breweries, are generously donating all beer and proceeds from beer sales to the United Way, as is Rosehall Run Winery.
+Other vendors include:

 - MacKinnon Brothers

 - Three Dog Winery